Red Bull RB2

+The RB2 was also the first customer Ferrari-powered Formula One car outside Sauber since the Acer-badged Prost AP04 in the season.

 History

 After the good results of the previous inaugural season, 2006 was a poor season for Red Bull.
 The year was treated as a consolidation season and proved to be a traditionally tough second year for a new team.
 The new Ferrari engines caused cooling problems pre-season which saw testing time limited, and for the most part the team were bogged down in the midfield.
 This situation was exacerbated by RBR abandoning development on the RB2 during the season to let new Chief Technical Officer Adrian Newey concentrate on 2007's challenger.

 However, there were still highlights in a largely depressing season.
 Foremost among these was Coulthard scoring the team's first podium at Monaco.
 As this coincided with a one-race deal to promote the new Superman film, the veteran driver wore a red cape on the podium, and Team Principal Christian Horner later honoured a pre-race promise of jumping into the team's pool wearing nothing but one of the capes.

 The team eventually finished seventh in the Constructors' Championship, with 16 points.